symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

 The easiest way to appreciate it is the domain and file analogy on the internet.
 Imagine that a domain address has to be unique in a root (lowest level).

-If one :doc:`account <account>` creates a namespace, that namespace will appear unique in the NEM ecosystem.
+If one :doc:`account <../../concepts/account>` creates a namespace, that namespace will appear unique in the NEM ecosystem.
 For example, if one were to create a namespace called ``foo``, a second person cannot create the same namespace.

 *************
 Prerequisites